cs357/textbook/README.txt

 **Development Quick Start**

+* This repo has the modified RTD Jekyll theme as a submodule to keep licensing clean, clone with `--recurse-submodules` or `git submodule init && git submodule update`.

 * You will need Node.JS since the Sass is compiled with a webpack pipeline.

 * `make install` to install dependencies.